 right, the more unpatentable it is.
 Black dots represent hypothetical PTO patent grants; white dots represent hypothetical patent denials.
-As the preceding section explained, the PTO will grant nearly all applications that fall to the left of its cutpoint and deny nearly all applications that fall to the right of its cutpoint.
-From time to time, random errors and heterogeneity among patent examiners will cause the PTO to grant a patent to the right of its cutpoint or deny a patent to the left of its cutpoint.
-(In Figure 7, the PTO has granted one application to the right of its cutpoint and denied one application to the left of its cutpoint.)
-However, because the PTO will deliberately set its cutpoint to the right of the Federal Circuit's cutpoint, it will grant applications that the Federal Circuit would typically deny.
-The patents of the representation of the rederal Circuit would typically deny.
+As the preceding section explained, the PTO will grant nearly all applications that fall to the left of its cutpoint and deny nearly all applications that fall to the right of its cutpoint.156 From time to time, random errors and heterogeneity among patent examiners will cause the PTO to grant a patent to the right of its cutpoint or deny a patent to the left of its cutpoint.
+(In Figure 7, the PTO has granted one application to the right of its cutpoint and denied one application to the left of its cutpoint, because the PTO will deliberately set its cutpoint to the right of the Federal Circuit's cutpoint, it will grant applications that the Federal Circuit would typically deny.157